VicGuy/DaFup/README.md

     $ chmod +x DaFup.py

-Then run it through command line or clicking directly on the file.
+Then since it has a shebang inside, you can run it through command line or clicking directly on the file.

     $ ./DaFup.py